-But karaoke still makes for lively entertainment in South Florida.
+As South Floridians, we don't take our karaoke as seriously as residents of some cities, but karaoke still makes for lively entertainment.
 The problem with lively is that it's not always tantamount to quality.
-Our visit to eight local bars helped identify the broad classifications of tropical karaoke participants: The serious performers who are out to prove why record labels should call them back; the inebriated, mumbling rock star who throws in foul language that appears nowhere in the lyrics; and the hordes of bachelorette party girls who invade the stage with vigorous dancing and Mick Jagger-like swagger.
+Our visit to local bars helped identify the broad classifications of tropical karaoke participants: the serious performers who are out to prove why record labels should call them back, the inebriated, mumbling rock star who throws in foul language that appears nowhere in the lyrics and the hordes of bachelorette party girls who invade the stage with vigorous dancing and Mick Jagger-like swagger.

 While there are plenty of talented exceptions, listening to many entertainers comes in a close second to hearing two rabid feral cats fighting it out in a back alley.
 Karaoke lounges may be few and far between in Miami and South Florida, but here are a handful of spots where you can still sing your heart out to an adoring (or inebriated) crowd.